GAN vs. transformer models: Comparing architectures and uses CNN vs. GAN: How are they different?

 ChatGPT

 Strengths.
-ChatGPT's strength is automating customer service interactions and providing virtual assistance for various tasks, Torres said.
+ChatGPT's strengths are automating customer service interactions and providing virtual assistance for various tasks, Torres said.
 It can also generate text-based content, such as articles, stories and summaries, which makes it useful for content creation.

 Povarov finds ChatGPT helpful for generating a wide range of code responses and explaining code concepts.
-It is also more suitable for nontechnical stakeholders and more flexible: Users communicate through a chatlike interface with a helper that can answer virtually any question.
+It's also more suitable for nontechnical stakeholders and more flexible: Users communicate through a chat-like interface with a helper that can answer virtually any question.
 This flexibility lets users clarify and reformulate questions, leading to more refined answers and distinctions.

 Jõgi also uses ChatGPT to generate function and unit tests to validate outcomes.
 This can streamline test-driven development practices.

 Weaknesses.
-In terms of shortcomings, Torres finds that ChatGPT might struggle with complex or technical language, and not always generate accurate or relevant responses.
+Regarding shortcomings, Torres finds that ChatGPT might struggle with complex or technical language and not always generate accurate or relevant responses.
 It also might not be suitable for applications that require real-time interactions, such as gaming or trading.

 Some researchers found that ChatGPT struggled to achieve the same level of measures for correctness, consistency, comprehensiveness and conciseness as answers written by humans on Stack Overflow.
-In addition, they observed that 52% of ChatGPT's answers contained inaccuracies, 62% were less concise than human answers and 78% of answers suffered from different degrees of inconsistency with human answers.
+In addition, they observed that 52% of ChatGPT's answers contained inaccuracies, 62% were less concise than human answers, and 78% suffered from different degrees of inconsistency with human answers.

 However, users still preferred ChatGPT responses approximately 39% of the time due to their comprehensiveness and more articulate language style.
 The danger, researchers wrote, is that users make occasional mistakes by preferring incorrect ChatGPT responses owing to better-articulated results and seemingly correct logic presented with positive assertions.